alols/xcape/README.md

     and then the modifier back to the key with xcape.
-However, this has several limitations: the key will not work as ordinary until it is relased, and in particular, *it may act as a modifier unintentionally if you type to fast.* This is not a bug in xcape, but an unavoidable consequence of using these two tools together in this way.
+However, this has several limitations: the key will not work as ordinary until it is relased, and in particular, *it may act as a modifier unintentionally if you type too fast.* This is not a bug in xcape, but an unavoidable consequence of using these two tools together in this way.
     As an example, we can make the space bar work as an additional ctrl key when held (similar to